wyniemko/Automated-Maintenance-Inspection-for-Amazon-Conveyor-Belts/README.md

-# Amazon Conveyor Belt Tracking Detection
+# Amazon Conveyor Belt Tracking

 This code uses OpenCV and Numpy to process a video and perform various operations on it, including recording, frame extraction, masking, and contour detection.